A Liouville theorem for supercritical Fujita equation and its applications: Proof of Theorem

 Next, assume that the conclusion holds in dimension $n-1$.
 We want to show that it also holds in dimension $n$.
-By the assumption that $u$ blows up on the whole $\R^n\times\{0\}$, and because singular points converges to singular points when we take the blow down limits, we deduce that $u_1$ also blows up at the whole $\R^n\times\{0\}$.
-Because $u_1$ is backward self-similar, for any $x_1\neq 0$, if we blow up $u_1$ at $(x_1,0)$, we get a backward self-similar solution $u_2$ which is translational invariant along the $x_1$ direction.
+By the assumption that $u$ blows up on the whole $\R^n\times\{0\}$, and because singular points converges to singular points when we take the blow-down limits, we deduce that $u_1$ also blows up on the whole $\R^n\times\{0\}$.
+Because $u_1$ is backward self-similar, for any $x_1\neq 0$, if we blow-up $u_1$ at $(x_1,0)$, we get a backward self-similar solution $u_2$ which is translational invariant along the $x_1$ direction.
 In other words, $u_2$ can be viewed as a solution in dimension $n-1$.
 Then by the inductive hypothesis, $u_2(x,t)\equiv \pm\kappa(-t)^{-\frac{1}{p-1}}$.
 By Theorem \ref{maintheorem2}, any nonzero $x$ belongs to $\mathcal{R}^\pm$.
-But Theorem \ref{maintheorem3} says, unless $u_1(x,t)\equiv \pm\kappa(-t)^{-\frac{1}{p-1}}$, its blow up set would be of dimension at most $n-1$.
+But Theorem \ref{maintheorem3} says, unless $u_1(x,t)\equiv \pm\kappa(-t)^{-\frac{1}{p-1}}$, its blow-up set would be of dimension at most $n-1$.
 Hence it is only possible that $u_1$ is an ODE solution.
 Then an application of Theorem \ref{maintheorem1} implies that $u$ is also an ODE solution. \end{proof}

 \begin{proof}[Proof of Corollary \ref{coro nearly subcritical case}] Let $u(x, t)=(-t)^{-\frac{1}{p-1}}w(\frac{x}{\sqrt{-t}})$, which is an ancient solution of \eqref{eqn} in $\mathcal{F}_M$.
 Take a point $x$ on the unit sphere $\mathbb{S}^{n-1}$.